Buy vs. Rent – What Am I Ready For?

 Are you still struggling financially?

 You have a stable career and you’ve been wanting to have a place of your own but you’re still struggling with all of your expenses right now.
-Buying a house is not just an emotional decision, it’s more of a financial decision.
-If you’re supporting a big family or you still have a lot of tuition fee payments that can put your home loan at risk, buying a house may not be an option right now.
+Buying a house is not just an emotional decision, it’s a financial decision.
+If you’re supporting a big family or you still have a lot of tuition fee payments that can put your home loan at risk, buying a house may not be a good option right now.

 Are you planning to start your family soon?

-Gearing yourself up for a life transition particularly having a family soon, is one factor that makes you decide to finally buy your own home.
-Whether you’ve already got a few kids in toe, or you’re just starting to think about what family is going to look like, buying a home gives you an active say in the school or district your kids will attend or be secured at.
+Gearing yourself up for a life transition such as having a family soon is one factor that may make you decide to finally buy your own home.
+Whether you’ve already got a few kids in toe, or you’re just starting to think about what your family is going to look like, buying a home gives you an active say in the school or district your kids will attend or and the type of lifestyle they will have when growing up.